 The genset can power AC motors, air conditioners, AC/DC converters and other appliances.
-How much appliance load\ can be serviced depends upon the genset power rating.
+How much appliance load can be serviced depends upon the genset power rating.
 The genset will shut down or its circuit breakers will trip if the sum of the loads exceeds genset power.

 To avoid overloading the genset and causing shutdowns, compare the sum of the loads of the appliances that are likely to be used at the same time to the power rating of the genset.
-Use Table 2 or the ratings on the appliances themselves (if so marked) to obtain the individual appliance loads.
+Use Table 2 or the ratings on the appliances themselves to obtain the individual appliance loads.
+If the appliance is marked in amps and volts only, multiply the amps times the volts to obtain the appliance load (watts).
 It may be necessary to run fewer appliances at the same time-the sum of the loads must not be greater than genset rating.